 May 5, 2025

-Teaching Kids with Tech: AI’s Role in Literacy Instruction
+Teaching Kids with Tech: The Role of Digital Tools in Literacy Instruction

-AI is here to stay, and it’s reshaping the landscape of education.
-With students increasingly gaining access to AI tools, nearly every aspect of the curriculum has felt its impact, and literacy instruction is no exception.
-While shielding kids from AI may be impossible , we can shape how they interact with it.
-By leveraging AI’s strengths, like real-time feedback and data collection, we can support struggling readers, empower teachers, and amplify learning outcomes, all without losing the heart of human-centered education.
+Digital tools are reshaping the landscape of education.
+With students increasingly gaining access to natural language processing tools, nearly every aspect of the curriculum has felt its impact, and literacy instruction is no exception.
+By leveraging the unique strengths of digital learning, including real-time feedback and data collection, we can support struggling readers, empower teachers, and amplify learning outcomes, all without losing the heart of human-centered education.

 Kids pay close attention to how adults use technology.
 Through the actions of parents and teachers, they begin to form ideas about what’s “normal.”
-That’s why it’s essential to model AI as a tool, not a shortcut.
-Responsible AI use starts with transparent conversations about its limitations and potential biases.
-This helps children develop the critical thinking skills they need to evaluate AI-generated content thoughtfully.
+That’s why it’s essential to model technology as a tool, not a shortcut.
+Responsible use of machine learning starts with transparent conversations about its limitations and potential biases.
+This helps children develop the critical thinking skills they need to evaluate digital content thoughtfully.

 Many educators are already embracing this approach.
-AI has been used in classrooms for outlining, brainstorming, and source citation, in addition to helping access dense nonfiction texts.
+Machine learning has been used in classrooms for outlining, brainstorming, and source citation, in addition to helping access dense nonfiction texts.
 One effective method is having students critique AI-generated answers, rather than passively accepting them.
 This keeps the focus on reflection and reasoning, not just output.
-In short, it’s critical to teach students how and why to use AI (Cornell University Center for Teaching Innovation).
+In short, it’s critical to teach students how, why, and when to use to machine learning (Cornell University Center for Teaching Innovation).

 Post-pandemic learning loss and shrinking school resources have widened the literacy gap, making it harder for teachers to meet every student’s needs.
 A recent report from the Education Recovery Scorecard (a joint project between Harvard and Stanford) shows that while students are making progress, significant achievement gaps remain, especially in districts with fewer financial resources.